Blumlaut/attrition-desktop/README.md

 1. Launch the application
 2. The configuration window will automatically appear
-3. Enter your Attrition URL (default: `https://blancpaw-gt.uk`)
+3. Enter your Attrition server URL (default: `https://blancpaw-gt.uk`)
 4. Select your Assetto Corsa Competizione Documents folder
 5. Save the configuration

 ### Daily Usage

-- **Main Window**: Displays your configured Attrition content
+- **Main Window**: Displays Attrition
 - **System Tray**: Right-click the tray icon to show/hide the application or exit
 - **Minimize Behavior**: Configure whether to minimize to tray or close completely

-### Livery Download
+### Livery Installation

-1. In the main window, use the livery download functionality
+1. In the main window, use the livery installation functionality
 2. Specify event ID and base URL
 3. The application will automatically detect your ACC documents folder
-4. Downloaded liveries are extracted directly to the Customs folder
+4. Installed liveries are extracted directly to the Customs folder

 ## Project Structure